szermatt/mistty/docs/source/shells.rst

 Bash
 ----

 A recent version of Bash is preferable.
-Bash 5.1 and later work best, as bracketed paste mode is on by default in that version.
+Bash 5.1 or later is recommended.

-Older versions of Bash work, but with limitations, and it might behaves unexpectedly when yanking text containing special characters.
+MisTTY works best with shells that support bracketed paste.
+Without bracketed paste support, MisTTY will still work, but might behaves unexpectedly when yanking text containing special characters.

-To use Bash between 4.4 and 5.0 without these limitations, add the following to your :file:`.inputrc`:
+Bash 4.5 to 5.0 supports bracketed paste, but it must be turned on in your :file:`.inputrc`, as follows:

 .. code-block::

   set enable-bracketed-paste on

+Bash versions older than 4.5 don't support bracketed paste.

+Additionally, Bash versions older than 4.4 require extra setup to enable directory tracking, as documented in :ref:`bash_dirtrack`.

 Multi-line prompts
 ^^^^^^^^^^^^^^^^^^